JCSnap/orbital-react-native-2024/guide.md

 - A bit about React Native
 - Setting up React Native + simulator
-- Creating UI with React Native (JSX Components)
+- Intro to JSX
-- Creating logic with React Native (React hooks, basic Javascript)
+- Intro to React Native Components
 - Styling UI with React Native
-- Organizing files and code with React Native
+- State management with React Native
-- Prompt engineering + google tricks for React Native
+- Let's build an app!

 ### Part 2